Program Completion Options:

 Kelly Ferguson ‘18 Environmental Engineering

-Environmental Engineering Program FAQs
+Environmental Engineering Master's Program FAQs

 The climate crisis will continue to cause disruptions and harm to both the planet and our societies.
 By becoming an environmental engineer, you will be doing your part to combat these issues and build a world where the environment and humans can coexist sustainably.
 The EP environmental engineering postgraduate certificate, master’s degree and graduate certificate programs can prepare you for all of it.